adaltas/node-csv-docs/src/md/parse/api/stream_callback.md

 # Combining the stream and callback APIs

 The main module exported by the package leverages the Node.js [stream transform API](https://nodejs.org/api/stream.html).
 However, the input doesn't have to be a readable stream.
-Instead, it could be the CSV string or Buffer.
-Also, the output doesn't have to be a writable stream, it could be user callback function.
+Instead, it could be a CSV string and a Buffer.
+Also, the output doesn't have to be a writable stream, it could be a user callback function.

 Uses it for convenience in case you are already interacting with a readable stream or a writable stream.
 It is not scalable because it implies that you either have all CSV dataset in memory and wish to pipe the generated records into a stream writer or that you have a stream reader generating a CSV data stream and wish to obtain a full dataset with all the records.